History of San Diego: Chinese

 Immigrants from China began arriving in the 1860s and settled in two waterfront fishing villages, one in Point Loma, the other in the New Town area where the San Diego Convention Center now stands.
 Chinese were harshly discriminated against in California and forced into Chinatowns.
 In San Diego there was much more freedom; there were no attacks on the 50 or so Chinese fishermen based there.
 Indeed, they were pioneers in the industry in the 1860s; their peak came in the 1880s.
 They specialized in abalone for export to Chinese communities up and down the Pacific coast.
 One journalist reported, "Even the fins of the shark are eaten by Chinamen, and are by them esteemed to be a great delicacy—as much of a delicacy as a Chinaman would be to a shark."
 By the 1890s the fishermen had gone; some returned to China, others took jobs on land.

 The Chinese continued to settle in San Diego and found work in the fishing industry, railroad construction, service industry, general construction work, food industry, and merchandising.
 They were forced into a closed Chinatown but otherwise received less violent attention than suffered by Chinese elsewhere in the West.
+Many details of the Chinese-American experience in the period were recorded by immigrant Ah Quin, who was a labor recruiter and merchant who kept a detailed diary of his life in San Diego from 1880 to 1902.

 They soon formed district associations, family and clan associations, secret societies, and business guilds, including the Chee Kung Tong (est. 1885), the Chinese Consolidated Benevolent Association (est. 1907), the Bing Kung Tong (est. 1922), and the Ying On Tong (est. 1945).
 In the 1870s and 1880s, two Chinese Christian missions were organized to help the Chinese with housing, employment, recreational activities, and English language instruction.
 The Chinese population increased dramatically, especially after the 1965 Immigration Act allowed large numbers of businessmen and professionals to migrate from Hong Kong, Taiwan and China.
 During this period, San Diego elected its first nonwhite councilmember, Tom Hom of Chinese descent, to the San Diego City Council in 1963, and state assemblyman in 1968.

 The late-20th-century San Diego Chinese community is made up of a heterogeneous population that includes Cantonese-speaking, Mandarin-speaking, and Hokkien-speaking members, as well as those from a variety of places of origin, including Southeast Asia.
 The center of San Diego's Chinese community slowly moved away from what is now Asian Pacific Thematic Historic District, and moved north with suburbanization and upper-middle class Chinese immigration to areas north of Interstate 8 and around Kearny Mesa, as well as areas north of MCAS Miramar in the I-15 Corridor and Carmel Valley.
 The main concentration of Chinese business in the region is centered in the Convoy District, which was dedicated as a Pan-Asian cultural district.